Hyperbolic groups acting improperly: Conditions for quotients to be CAT

 which represents an element of $K$.
 Then $p_{\orbit{\alpha}} \cdot g_1 \cdot p_{\orbit{\beta}} \cdot g_2$ lifts to a loop in $\mc{C}_K$.
 The scwolification of this loop gives a path $p'$ as in condition \eqref{cell2loop}. \end{proof}

 The following is elementary.

-\begin{lemma} Let $Q$ be a complex so that there are no edge-loops of length $1$ or $2$.
-Any edge-loop in $Q$ of length $3$ is non-backtracking. \end{lemma} The utility of Lemma \ref{l:length 3 no backtrack} is that once we have found conditions to ensure that links in $\leftQ{X}{K}$ have no edge-loops of length $1$ or $2$ then edge-loops of length $3$ are automatically non-backtracking.
+\begin{lemma} Let $Q$ be a complex so that there are no loops of length $1$ or $2$ in its $1$--skeleton.
+Any loop in $Q$ of length $3$ is non-backtracking. \end{lemma} The utility of Lemma \ref{l:length 3 no backtrack} is that once we have found conditions to ensure that links in $\leftQ{X}{K}$ have no loops of length $1$ or $2$ then loops of length $3$ are automatically non-backtracking.

 Given Lemma \ref{l:length 3 no backtrack}, the following is proved in the same way as Lemma \ref{l:no loop of length 2}.